nus-cs2103-AY2223S1/tp/docs/tutorials/TracingCode.md

 1. _Step over_ the logging code since it is of no interest to us now.
    ![StepOver](../images/tracing/StepOver.png)

-1. _Step into_ the line where user input in parsed from a String to a Command, which should bring you to the `AddressBookParser#parseCommand()` method (partial code given below):
+1. _Step into_ the line where user input in parsed from a String to a Command, which should bring you to the `ModuleListParser#parseCommand()` method (partial code given below):
    ``` java
    public Command parseCommand(String userInput) throws ParseException {
        ...